datalad-handbook/book/docs/basics/101-105-install.rst

 to the original repository shared on GitHub.
-Because an installed dataset knows the dataset it was installed from, you local dataset clone can be updated from its origin, and thus get the new recordings, should there be some.
-But we will see examples of this later in this handbook.
+Because an installed dataset knows the dataset it was installed from, you local dataset clone can be updated from its origin, and thus get the new recordings, should there be some. later in this handbook, we will see examples of this.

 Now you can not only create datasets and work with them locally, you can also consume existing datasets by installing them.
 Because that's cool, and because you will use this